-MANOS: THE HANDS OF FATE (1966)
+MANOS: THE HANDS OF FATE (1966) Blu-ray

 Director: Harold P. Warren

 The film’s natural Texas locations (including a secluded bunch of pillars and an altar, perfect for a low-budget devil worshiping picture) had promise, but come off totally minimalist on camera, with MANOS only having about three or four setpieces altogether.
-The villains of the piece are far from menacing, with Reynolds’s idiotic Targo being the most relished by fans, and Neyman’s Master looking like a sickly cross between gonzo rock legend Frank Zappa and 1960s pop artist Peter Max.
-There’s even a demonic Doberman that’s supposed to be so evil, you momentarily feel nervous when little Debbie takes its leash to replace her demised poodle, but all bets are off when you soon realize the Master’s hell beast is about as threatening as Scooby Doo.
+The villains of the piece are far from menacing, with Reynolds’s idiotic Torgo being the most relished by fans, and Neyman’s Master looking like a sickly cross between gonzo rock legend Frank Zappa and 1960s pop artist Peter Max.
+There’s even a demonic Doberman that’s supposed to be so evil, you momentarily feel nervous when little Debbie takes its leash to replace her demised poodle, but all bets are off when you soon realize the Master’s hell beast is about as threatening as Scrappy Doo.
 The only impressive parts of MANOS are the Master’s cloak (with its giant red hands frontal design), an eerie painting of the Master and his pooch, and a bizarre jazzy score that’s almost too good for the film (not to mention the female-crooned tune that has no place here whatsoever).
 But all in all, MANOS remains a jaw-dropping, excruciating viewing experience, especially without the MST3K treatment.

 BACK TO REVIEWS